Bedework/bw-caldav/README.md

 1. Permissions to publish to the `org.bedework` groupId.
 2. `gpg` installed with a published key (release artifacts are signed).

-To perform a new release use the release script:
+To perform a new release, use the release script in the bedework repository at https://github.com/Bedework/bedework:

+1. Clone this repository and the bedework repository into the same directory
+2. In that directory do:

 > ./bedework/build/quickstart/linux/util-scripts/release.sh <module-name> "<release-version>" "<new-version>-SNAPSHOT"